Meet-Vyas-Dev/interpython_hpc/_episodes/24-resource-optimization.md

 exercises: 10
 questions:
 - "What is the difference between requesting for CPU and GPU resources using Slurm?"
-- "How can I optimize my slurm script to avail the best resources for my specific task?"
+- "How can I optimize my slurm script to use the best resources for my specific task?"
 objectives:
 - "Understand different types of computational workloads and their resource requirements"
 - "Write optimized Slurm job scripts for sequential, parallel, and GPU workloads"